 The other hike is up Mount Fyffe.
 It’s harder than the previous one, but the views are more rewarding.
 In total it’s a 5-7 hour return with over 1000m of elevation gain.

-There's several viewpoints along the hike of the Seaward Kaikoura Ranges and also, a great backcountry hut, where you can spend the night in, if you need some time in the wilderness!
+There are several viewpoints along the hike of the Seaward Kaikoura Ranges and also, a great backcountry hut, where you can spend the night if you need some time in the wilderness!

 The total distance for this New Zealand itinerary

-And that's a wrap!
+And that’s a wrap!
 You just spent 6 weeks virtually driving around this beautiful country with me!
-Let me know what did you think?
-If by now your love for New Zealand is at least half as strong as mine, then I recognise your trip will be a total success!
+Let me know what you think.
+If by now your love for New Zealand is at least half as strong as mine, then I recognize your trip will be a total success!

 Your last task is to decide where you want to finish your road trip.

-The total distance for this itinerary (excluding the ferry crossing) is ca 5500 kilometres or 3420 miles.
+The total distance for this itinerary (excluding the ferry crossing) is 5500 kilometers or 3420 miles.

 How to shorten this itinerary to 4 weeks